-All pupils in our school know they can talk to any member of staff should they need to.
-The school is committed to ensuring that pupils are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
-We inform pupils of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.
-PSHCE (Personal, Social, Health and Citizenship Education) and online safety awareness materials we use to help pupils learn how to keep safe are Childline, NSPCC, Police, Stranger Danger and Anti-bullying.
+All children in our school know they can talk to any member of staff should they need to.
+The school is committed to ensuring that children are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
+We inform children of whom they might talk to, both in and out of school, their right to be listened to and heard children what steps can be taken to protect them from harm.
+PSHCE (Personal, Social, Health and Citizenship Education) and online safety awareness materials we use to help children learn how to keep safe are Childline, NSPCC, Police, Stranger Danger and Anti-bullying.

-Our school will ensure that pupils are made aware that information can be found at the following helplines, NSPCC, CEOP and Childline.
+Our school will ensure that children are made aware that information can be found at the following helplines, NSPCC, CEOP and Childline.

-School's arrangements for consulting with and listening to pupils are school council, befrienders and pupil survey.
-We make pupils aware of these arrangements by sharing it with them as part of planned lessons and assemblies.
+School's arrangements for consulting with and listening to children are school council, befrienders and child survey.
+We make children aware of these arrangements by sharing it with them as part of planned lessons and assemblies.